-This is an excerpt from Ethics in Sport-3rd Edition by William J J. Morgan.
+This is an excerpt from Ethics in Sport-3rd Edition.

 Whatever we think that sport should or should not be, there is one good reason why the world's sporting bodies are undertaking such a concerted effort to eliminate doping in elite sport.
 There is one good reason why there are no 'pro doping' movements and no legal challenges to the laws against doping in sport.
 The reason is simply this: doping is currently the most widespread method of cheating.
 Professional athletes are cheating, and worse, they are using methods which quite often put their health at risk, as Table 21.1 illustrates.